gkerr/IntroCommandLineNGS/introduction.rst

 ``-h/--help`` option, no parameters

 Many commands support a “help” option, either through ``-h`` or through ``--help``.
-Other commands will show a help page or at least a short usage overview if you provide wrong commandline options
+Other commands will show a help page or at least a short usage overview if you provide incorrect commandline options

 man - show the manual page of a command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^